paulgnz/derive-public/README.md

 ## Security Note

-⚠️ **Never share your private keys with anyone!** This tool runs on your own computer and doesn't send your keys anywhere.
+⚠️ **Never share your XPR Network private keys with anyone!** This tool runs on your own computer and doesn't send your keys anywhere.

 ## Need Help?